Bayern sets scoring record, Nagelsmann enjoys 1st league win

 Bayern, which is going for a record-extending 10th consecutive Bundesliga title, was held 1-1 by Borussia Mönchengladbach in the league’s opening game last weekend.

-The defending champions were keen to make amends but received no gifts from new coach Steffen Baumgart’s hard-working Cologne team.
+The defending champions were keen to make amends but received no gifts from new coach Steffen Baumgart’s hardworking Cologne team.

+“The result is good.
+The game was much too wild,” Nagelsmann said.
+“It was like a preparation game for both teams, very open, very wild, with lots of room.
+It was similar to the Gladbach game for long periods.”

 Thomas Müller missed a good chance in the eighth minute and Niklas Süle forced a good save from Timo Horn in the Cologne goal after pulling off a Zidane-style turn to get past a defender.